 Advocacy, social justice, and environmental justice are an integral part of the educational program at YHS.
-Students participate in field trips to Sacramento, where they meet with legislators to advocate for laws and regulations on environmental issues and topics.
+Students participate in field trips to the Sacramento, where they meet with legislators to advocate for laws and regulations on environmental issues and topics.
 Through civic engagement, students experience first-hand what it means to act on behalf of their environment—a critical building block for environmental literacy.

-The innovative Green Technology and Energy Conservation (GTEC) courses offered at YHS provide students with access to California’s Energy & Power Technology career pathways, and lead directly to industry certifications and employment opportunities.
+The innovative Green Technology and Energy Conservation (GTEC) courses offered at YHS provide students with access to California’s Energy & Power Technology career pathways, and lead directly to industry certifications or employment opportunities.
 The GTEC curriculum is designed to fully integrate learning objectives critically relevant to the renewable energy and green technology industries.
 Model curriculum from industry partners helps prepare high school students for their industry exams.

 Green Technology is an interdisciplinary course that integrates environmental and sustainability concepts across STEM, history–social science, and English language arts curriculum.
 The course uses interactive hands-on activities to engage students and help them understand how green technology is applied to our environment, and how it helps make our communities sustainable.
 Students build reading and writing skills, analyzing laws and regulations impacting energy and discussing the effect these policies have on society.
 A partnership with GRID Alternatives engages about 50 students each year in ten service-learning work experience days.
 After learning about solar technology and working with the demonstration solar panel on campus, students have the opportunity to participate in residential solar installations for low-income residents in and around Merced.

 Jack London Community Day School (CDS) is a small high school in the Los Angeles Unified School District, the largest school district in California and second largest in the nation.
-Community day schools serve mandatory and other expelled students, students referred by school attendance review boards, and other high-risk youth.
+Community day schools serve mandatory and other expelled students, students referred by school attendance review boards, and other high-risk youths.